Transferability Properties of Graph Neural Networks: Proof of Thm. 1

-The interpretation of WNNs as generative models for GNNs is important for two reasons.
-First, it allows designing one WNN and instantiating as many GNNs as desired from it.
+The interpretation of $\bbW$NNs as generative models for GNNs is important for two reasons.
+First, it allows designing one $\bbW$NN and instantiating as many GNNs as desired from it.
 I.e, it allows designing neural networks in the limit of very large graphs and transferring them to finite graphs without changes to the architecture.
-Second, it motivates analyzing the ability to transfer GNNs across graphs of same or different size, since a sequence of graphs instantiated from a graphon following any of Definitions \ref{def:template}, \ref{def:weighted} or \ref{def:stochastic} is proven to converge with high probability \cite[Chapter 11]{lovasz2012large}.
+Second, it motivates analyzing the ability to transfer GNNs across graphs of same or different size, since a sequence of graphs instantiated from a graphon following any of Definitions \ref{def:template}, \ref{def:weighted} or \ref{def:stochastic} converges in probability \cite[Chapter 11]{lovasz2012large}.